loricooperhdf/HDFGroup.github.io/documentation/hdf5-docs/release_specifics/sw_changes_1.8.md

 The syntax of the following high-level C function has changed:

 H5TBAget_fill
-This function’s return type has been changed to h5tri_t.
+This function's return type has been changed to h5tri_t.
 A return value of 1 indicates that a fill value is present, 0 indicates that no fill value is present, and a negative value indicates an error.
 (The former return type was herr_t.)
 Note that H5TBAget_fill and a companion function H5TBAget_title, both in the HDF5 Table (H5TB) high-level API, are undocumented.
 These functions will be added to the HDF5 Reference Manual shortly after HDF5 Release 1.8.10.

 Changed Command-line Tool
 h5import has been updated to accept an input file created by h5dump.

-Release 1.8.9 of May 2012 versus Release 1.8.8
+### Release 1.8.9 of May 2012 versus Release 1.8.8
 This section lists interface-level changes and other user-visible changes in behavior in the transition from HDF5 Release 1.8.8 to Release 1.8.9.

 New and Changed Functions